fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 This launches 2 processes on the current machine.
 For multi-node training, specify `--nnodes`, `--node_rank`, and `--master_addr` as well.

 The alternative is using `torch.multiprocessing.spawn()` directly in your code, which is what `multi_gpu_ddp.py` does internally.

-### Common Pitfalls

-Several mistakes trip up beginners.
-The code in `code/ddp_pitfalls.py` shows the wrong and right ways:

-First, all processes must use the same `MASTER_PORT`.
-If each process uses a different port, they can't communicate.
-Set it once before initialization, not per-process.

-Second, always use DistributedSampler with your DataLoader.
-Without it, each process sees all the data, which means you're not actually doing distributed training - just running the same training multiple times.

-Third, call `sampler.set_epoch(epoch)` in your training loop.
-This ensures data shuffling works correctly.
-Without it, each epoch uses the same data order.

 ---